 To travel in train, tram or bus you can buy a ticket in stations/ stops or in the vehicle itself with cash and card or you can get prepaid cards.
 Better and easier are prepaid cards, which you can buy from your nearest convenience store.

 Such card might differ with the state.
 Here in Adelaide, there is MetroCard which is valid for travel by bus, trams and trains.
 You can load a certain balance from the convenience store itself or through different mediums.

 Visit your University/ College and inform you have arrived

 Visit your educational institution and inform them you have arrived here in Australia.
 They might provide you with your student ID card too.
 ID card is essential if you wish to get concession in public vehicles.
 Also, inform them about your address you are staying here.

 Applying for a TFN (Tax File Number) number

 Last, but not the least, you should apply for a Tax File Number.

 - you can apply for TFN online through Australia government’s official site

-be aware while googling for site; there might be different ads, australian government sites end with .gov.au domain.
+- be aware while googling for the site; there might be different ads, Australian government sites end with .gov.au domain.

 - you need your passport number and address of resident in Australia